davegallant/site/content/post/why-python.md

 Because of Python's simple syntax, dynamic typing and abundant Package Index, it makes the language a great asset to have in your toolchain.

-And it hasn't hurt that giants like Google, Facebook and Microsoft have leaned heavily on Python.
+And it hasn't hurt that giants like Google, Facebook and Microsoft have invested heavily on Python.

 ## Resources